 Get excited people.
-From the Riverland in early 2015 we will be releasing an organically-grown red, Montepulciano, and later in the year we’ll have a textured white, from rare Grillo grapes.
+From the Riverland in 2015 we will be releasing a textured savoury white from the very rare Grillo grape variety, and a delightful snappy fresh white from the equally rare Bianco d’Alessano variety.

-Coming on stream from our Margaret River project we’ll be releasing our amphora-fermented Bastardo, plus a Tempranillo, a Graciano/Carignano blend, and a Margies version of Vermentino.
+Coming on stream from our Margaret River project we’ll be releasing our amphora-fermented Bastardo, plus a Tempranillo, a Graciano/Carignane blend, and a Margies version of Vermentino.

 The artwork that adorns our Riverland Amato Vino labels is by Australian artist Liz McKay.
 Please direct enquiries for to Liz!

 Label art for our Margaret River Amato Vino is by winemaker (and part-time artist) Brad Wehr.